ai-folks/saola/README.md

 # Create a conversation instance
 conversation = Convo(OpenAIGPT4(api_key=input("OpenAI API Key: ")))

-# Context to run server processes in a "no hang up" mode
-conversation.system << 'Use Canadian spelling of words in this conversation.'
+conversation.system << 'Use Canadian spelling of words in this conversation.' conversation.loop()

-# Start the conversation loop with the new context
-conversation.loop()
 ```